James-10/airflow-databricks-integration/README.md

 ## About
 This project uses the airflow community [docker-compose](https://airflow.apache.org/docs/apache-airflow/2.5.2/docker-compose.yaml) configuration.
 This is a basic POC for Airflow DAGs' integration with Databricks using the `databricks-cli` trigger the databricks api endpoints.

-The `notebooks/` folder holds some sample python modules to execute in Databricks and the `dags/` folder has sample DAGS to create/execute the notebooks in Databricks
+The `notebooks/` folder holds some sample python modules to execute in Databricks and the `dags/` folder has sample DAGS to create/execute the notebooks in Databricks.
+Add your own DAGs and notebooks to the folders.

 ## Dependencies
 - `Docker`